anott03/lspui.nvim/README.md

 # LspUI.nvim
 A fairly simply frontend for neovim's builtin lsp to do things like code actions and token renaming.
+Please note that this project is very much a WIP, and things will likely break or change.

-This project is largely inspired by [lspsaga](https://github.com/glepnir/lspsaga.nvim), and is very much a WIP.
+This project is largely inspired by [lspsaga](https://github.com/glepnir/lspsaga.nvim).

 ## Installation
 #### Vim-Plug